What are corneal epithelial stem cells?

 How is corneal epithelial stem cell deficiency treated?

-First, infection must be prevented.
+First, the infection must be prevented.
 Patients with severe epithelial stem cell deficiency are at higher risk of infection, so if severe enough, they may require daily topical antibiotic drops.
-We generally prefer a preservative free antibiotic (such as Vigamox) to minimize irritation to and maximize the life span of the surrounding epithelial cells.
+We generally prefer a preservative-free antibiotic (such as Vigamox) to minimize irritation to and maximize the life span of the surrounding epithelial cells.

 Other treatments are aimed at maximizing the lifespan of the reduced number of epithelial cells that the stem cells are capable of making.
 The corneal epithelial cells must be lubricated well to reduce eyelid friction on them and drying.
 Any dry eye syndrome must be treated thoroughly.
 Sometimes, bandage contact lenses are used to help prevent friction between eyelid and the cornea.
 Any in-turned lashes must be treated.
 Significant scarring on the surface of the eye may need to be addressed either to prevent loss of epithelial stem cells or to prepare for epithelial stem cell transplantation so the transplanted cells are not damaged by the scars.

-Some data suggests that serum tears and amniotic membrane treatments may help improve the epithelial stem cells functionality.
+Some data suggest that serum tears and amniotic membrane treatments may help improve the epithelial stem cells functionality.

 If conservative measures fail, surgeons consider a corneal epithelial stem cell transplant or a prosthetic cornea.
 Both have their own separate risk profiles.

 What is a corneal epithelial stem cell transplant?